y2kbugger/y2k-lc3-tools/README.md

 1. Get the simulator working from a notebook e.g. strip out cli tools
 1. Get the assembler working from a notebook e.g. strip out cli tools
 1. Get the simulator working in my repo and running under pytest
+1. Simplify the vm code and make it more pythonic
 1. Get the assembler working in my repo and running under pytest
 1. combine info from all three readme's into one. including history of the projects, e.g. CSU extension with push/pop
 1. Document that the original assmember was written in C and had poor cli interface and gui was in tcl and also odd.